maargenton/go-testreport/README.md

 reports test-suites and test-fixtures, they should be imported as tests with nested tests.

-In the YAML representation, a few additional fields are supported for tests, packages, and overall report, that can be included in the reports if specified:
+In the YAML representation, a few optional fields are supported for tests, packages, and overall report, that can be included in the reports if specified:

 For tests: